francescobaraldi/time-series-forecasting-with-transformers/README.md

 ## Dataset

 The dataset used is taken by Yahoo Finance and it contains the *Open*, *High*, *Low*, *Close*, *Adj Close* and *Volume* values of S&P 500 index for each days from 29-01-1993 to 06-10-2022.
 For the goal of this project only the *Close* feature is used in order to obtain **univariate time series**.
+To normalize the data has been used the min max scaling, fitted on the train set and then applied also to the test set.
+The evaluation metrics then are computed on the scaled data, while in order to plot the forecasting with the correct values an inverse scaling has been applied before plotting.

 ## Training
 The training is performed in the ```experiment.py``` file, for each model a set of values for each hyper parameter is tested together and the results of the training is saved in the specific directories.